All Fall Down

 Sighing, "Still not getting why I should care."
 I really didn't get so involved with my meals.
 I failed to understand Kenyon's worries.

 Ewww, that was far too much information about Kenyon's choices of meat.
-Tiffany was still in the room I discovered as I heard her screaming again.
+Tiffany was still in the room, obviously, as I heard her screaming again.